 - not a far left camaraderie that you’re just like them

-- nor a far right judgmental condemnation of gays and illegal immigrants and drug addicts ad infinitude
+- nor a far right judgmental condemnation of abortions and gays and illegal immigrants and drug addicts ad infinitude

 - but a balanced love and peace towards all men with the ability to provide workable solutions to the very real problems people can’t help but spill to a compassionate and trustworthy friend